 The staff welcome you to Cedar Ward

-Cedar Ward is a 34 bedded ward caring for both male and female patients.
-Cedar ward consists of 12 side rooms and five bays of four beds.
-There is also a four bedded high dependency unit located on Cedar ward.
+Cedar Ward is a 38 bedded ward caring for both male and female patients.
+Cedar ward consists of 14 side rooms and six bays of four beds.

 The nursing staff work in teams each shift, looking after different groups of patients.
 You can expect the nurse looking after you, to introduce themselves at the beginning of each shift.

 Please ensure that following your surgery, your outside clothes and shoes are available for your discharge home.
 Wherever possible, patients need to arrange their own transport for discharge home.
 You will be asked to confirm this on admission.
 Only in exceptional circumstances can staff arrange transport.

 - Visiting in LHCH is open for family and friends to visit the ward.
 For reasons of patient safety we kindly request that there are no more than 3 visitors to a bed at any one time.

 - There is a lounge area /waiting area in the ward where visitors may wish to use.

 - Family and friends are asked that flowers and plants are discouraged due to infection prevention issues.